PostHog/posthog.com/contents/docs/plugins/build.md

 #### Limitations

-PostHog plugins are still in beta, and our scheduled tasks are the newest feature within plugins.
+Scheduled tasks are a new feature within plugins.
 As such, they currently have a few limitations:

 1. The time intervals (e.g. "every minute" / "every hour") are promises, not guarantees.
 A worker may be down for 2 seconds because of a restart and miss the task.
 We're working to add better timing guarantees in the upcoming releases.
 2. We intend to make scheduled tasks via plugins more flexible in the near-future.
 Keep an eye out for any updates to the API.